grammyjs/website/site/docs/hosting/cloudflare-workers-nodejs.md

 For more information about setting up a reverse proxy, see the documentation for the software you are using.

 ::: warning
-Using a third-party reverse proxy carries the risk of information leakage!
+Using a third-party reverse proxy may result in information leakage!
 :::

 ::: tip